 - Official Name: Bundesrepublik Deutschland, BRD (Federal Republic of Germany, FRG)

 - Government: Federal republic; parliamentary democracy with two legislative bodies: the Bundestag (lower house of representatives) and the Bundesrat (upper house); members of the Bundestag serve a term of four years.
 About half are elected by direct mandate (representing a specific district), while the others are “listed candidates” who are elected in a “second vote” system in which voters also select a second choice.
 Members of the Bundesrat are selected by the 16 state (Bundesland) parliaments.

 - Chancellor (Bundeskanzlerin): Angela Merkel (since 2005)

 |Bundeskanzler / Bundeskanzlerin

 The German office of chancellor is similar to that of a prime minister in the UK and in other parliamentary systems of government.
 The chancellor is chosen by the members of the Bundestag following a national election.

 - President (Bundespräsident): Frank-Walter Steinmeier (sworn in Feb.
 2017), Joachim Gauck (March 18, 2012-Feb.
 2017), Christian Wulff (June 2010-Feb.
 17, 2012*), Horst Köhler (2004-2010)

 *Wulff resigned on Feb.
 17, 2012 after a series of financial and ethical scandals.
 His successor (Gauck) took office a month later.

 The office of German president is a largely ceremonial position with no political power.
-The president normally serves a term of five years (max.
-2 terms).
-He or she is elected by a special body made up of members of the Bundestag, state parliament (Landtag) delegates and public figures.
+The president is considered an important moral authority.
+With a term of five years (max.
+2 terms), the federal president is elected by a special body made up of members of the Bundestag, state parliament (Landtag) delegates and public figures.